harj2002/FYP_Data_Analysis_24/README.md

 # Investigating the Dynamics of Robot Induced Social Influence
 # ENG4701/FIT4701: Final Year Project - GITHUB

-This repository contains Python scripts for analyzing experimental data from the Pepper robot experiments.
+This repository contains Python scripts for analysing experimental data from the Pepper robot experiments.
 The scripts focus on performing statistical tests for two-sample comparisons using categorical data, specifically chi-square tests and two-proportion z-tests.
 These analyses help assess hypotheses related to behaviors and interactions observed in the experiment.

 ## Files